KiruiLangat/HouseDesigns-Ke/README.md

 ## Overview

-This comprehensive web application and eCommerce platform has been meticulously developed from scratch and is currently a work in progress.
+This comprehensive web application and eCommerce platform is developed from scratch and is currently a work in progress.
 The client side is built using React, ensuring a dynamic and responsive user experience, while the server side is powered by Node.js, providing robust and scalable backend services.
 The application is deployed on a hosting service and managed using the cPanel platform.

 ## Features & Technologies